vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 Use `start_tag` and `end_tag` to wrap the matching document part.
 These tags serve as delimiters to indicate where the snippet begins and ends within the surrounding context.
 For example, you can use `<b>` as the `startTag` and `</b>` as the `endTag` to wrap the snippet with bold tags.
+Experiment and iterate to find the optimal context configuration for your specific use case.

-Finally, the **reranking configuration** enables reranking of results, to further increase relevance in certain scenarios.
+The **reranking configuration** enables reranking of results, to further increase relevance in certain scenarios.
 For details about our English cross-attentional (Scale only) and Maximal Marginal Relevance (MMR) rerankers, see [Reranking](/docs/api-reference/search-apis/reranking).